-Watsco is a "controlled company" as defined by the New York Stock Exchange (referred to as the NYSE) because, as a group, our Chairman & CEO and our President controlled 53.8% of the combined voting power of our outstanding common stock as of April 8, 2022, the record date for the annual meeting.
-Our Chairman & CEO, our President, and director nominee Valerie Schimel, who is the daughter of our Chairman & CEO, controlled 54.5% of the combined voting power of our outstanding common stock as of the record date.
-Our Chairman & CEO's voting control has decreased from 62.0% in 2005 to 48.9% as of the record date.
-As a controlled company, Watsco is not required to comply with certain corporate governance policies required of other publicly traded companies that are not controlled company is not required to have a Compensation Committee or a Nominating & Governance Committee.
-However, because the Board strives to establish policies and procedures that it believes are in the best interests of the Company's shareholders, the Company generally complies with the corporate governance policies applicable to publicly traded NYSE-listed companies that are not controlled to publicly traded NYSE-listed companies that are not controlled company's shareholders, the Company generally complies with the corporate governance policies applicable to publicly traded NYSE-listed companies that are not controlled company's shareholders, the Company generally complies with the corporate governance policies applicable to publicly traded NYSE-listed companies that are not controlled companies.
+Watsco is a "controlled company" as defined by the New York Stock Exchange (referred to as the NYSE) because, as a group, our Chairman & CEO and our President controlled 52.6% of the combined voting power of our outstanding common stock as of April 6, 2023, the record date for the annual meeting.
+Our Chairman & CEO, our President, and director Valerie F. Schimel, who is the daughter of our Chairman & CEO, controlled 53.4% of the combined voting power of our outstanding common stock as of the record date.
+Our Chairman & CEO's voting control has decreased from 62.0% in 2005 to 47.2% as of the record date.
+As a controlled company, Watsco is not required to comply with certain corporate governance policies required of other publicly traded companies that are not controlled companies.
+For example, the Board is not required to be composed of a majority of independent directors, and the Company is not required to have a Compensation Committee or a Nominating & Governance Committee.
+However, because the Board strives to establish policies and procedures that it believes are in the best interests of the Company's shareholders, the Company generally complies with the corporate governance policies applicable to publicly traded NYSE-listed companies that are not controlled companies.